Postpartum Therapy in Washington, D.C. and Bethesda, MD

 Additional Counseling Services Offered in Washington, DC & Bethesda, MD

-In addition to our postpartum therapy services in Washington, DC, we provide a range of specialized mental health support to meet clients’ diverse needs.
-Our offerings include care for infertility-related emotional challenges, in-depth psychoanalysis, and therapy for teens and older adults.
-We also offer culturally attuned support for expats and international professionals navigating major life transitions or adapting to new environments.
+In addition to postpartum therapy services in Washington, DC, I provide a range of specialized mental health support to meet clients’ diverse needs.
+My offerings include care for infertility-related emotional challenges, in-depth psychoanalysis, and therapy for teens and older adults.
+I also offer culturally-attuned support for expats and international professionals navigating major life transitions or adapting to new environments.

-Across all services, our approach is grounded in compassion and clinical expertise, helping clients cultivate insight, balance, and emotional well-being at every stage of life.
+Across all services, my approach is grounded in compassion and clinical expertise, helping clients cultivate insight, balance, and emotional well-being at every stage of life.